Royal Household of Spain: General Secretariat

-The Secretary General is the Deputy Head of H.M.
-The King's Household and responsible for the co-ordination of all its services.
-He also replaces the Head of the Household in the case of absence or illness.
+The secretary-general is the deputy head of the King's Household and is responsible for the coordination of all its services.
+He also replaces the head of the Household in the case of absence or illness.
 The General Secretariat is divided into units, whose heads form the Household's management team.

-The Planning & Co-ordination Cabinet is the support unit for both the Head of the Household and the Secretary General, with assistance and immediate collaboration tasks in the fulfillment of the duties assigned to them.
+The Planning and Coordination Cabinet is the support unit for both the head of the Household and the secretary-general, with assistance and immediate collaboration tasks in the fulfillment of the duties assigned to them.
 The Bureau and Activities and Programmes form part of this Cabinet.

-The Office of H.M.
-The Queen's Secretary carries out the study, preparation and implementation of all matters related to H.M.
-The Queen's activities, as well as those of Their Royal Highnesses The Infantas.
+The Queen's Secretariat carries out the study, preparation and implementation of all matters related to the Queen's activities and those of the infantas.
+In 2025, Marta Carazo of RTVE assumed the role on 1 September 2025.

-The Security Service is responsible for the Royal Family’s immediate (bodyguards) security.
-It has a Commander and is composed of units of the State Security Forces, assigned from the Ministry of the Interior.
-It is also in charge of ensuring the royal family’s security during travel between secure locations, such as inspecting sewers for bombs and posting snipers on roofs.
+The Security Service is responsible for the family's immediate (bodyguards) security.
+It has a commander and is composed of units of the State Security Forces, assigned from the Ministry of the Interior.
+It is also in charge of ensuring the royal family's security during travel between secure locations, for example inspecting sewers for bombs and posting snipers on roofs.

-The Press and Communications office maintains contact with professionals from the media, informing them of the official activities of the Royal Family, as well as their contents and organisation.
+The Press and Communications Office maintains contact with professionals from the media, informing them of the official activities of the Royal Family, as well as their contents and organisation.

-The Protocol office prepares and manages all aspects pertaining to protocol of the Royal Family’s different activities, both in Spain and abroad.
+The Protocol Office prepares and manages all aspects pertaining to protocol of the Royal Family’s different activities, both in Spain and abroad.

-The Administration, Infrastructure and Services section manages the financial and budgetary side, as well as matters pertaining to the Household's staff.
+The Administration, Infrastructure and Services Section manages the financial and budgetary side, as well as matters pertaining to the Household's staff.
 It manages and organises telecommunication and information services.
-It co-ordinates general maintenance of the installations of La Zarzuela Palace.
+It coordinates general maintenance of the installations of the Zarzuela Palace.
 The Quartermaster's Office and the Communications and Information Centre form part of this unit.

 The General Secretariat's staff consists of 139 civil servants, apart from those assigned to the Security Service by the Ministry of the Interior.